topspin/topspin-wordpress/readme.txt

 * Complete rewrite from the ground-up for performance increases and better Wordpress integration
 * Sync multiple artists
 * Stores, and Offers are now pulled in as WordPress custom post types
+* Products are now pulled into Wordpress
+* Inventory for products is now displayed in the CMS
 * New item tags (site level)
 * On Sale item tags (store level)
 * API prefetching (advanced settings)